change-hi/change-hi.github.io/morea/fair/05-Findable.md

 ---
 title: "5.
-Findable"
+Fair: Findable"
 published: true
 morea_id: Findable
 morea_type: experience
 morea_summary: "What is a persistent identifier or PID?
 What types of PIDs are there?"
 morea_sort_order: 5
 morea_labels:
-  - 5 min (Teaching)
+  - 2:25pm
 morea_enable_toc: true
 ---

-# Findable
+# FAIR: Findable

 This section will describe what it means for a scholarly resource to be findable.

 ## For data & software to be findable:

-F1. (meta)data are assigned a globally unique and eternally persistent identifier or PID
+1. (meta)data are assigned a globally unique and eternally persistent identifier or PID
-F2. data are described with rich metadata
+2. data are described with rich metadata
-F3. (meta)data are registered or indexed in a searchable resource
+3. (meta)data are registered or indexed in a searchable resource
-F4. metadata specify the data identifier
+4. metadata specify the data identifier

 ## Persistent identifiers (PIDs) 101